 Read moreData enrichment refers to the process of enhancing existing data by supplementing it with additional information or integrating it with other data sources to increase its value and usability.
 This […]

-Read moreA data model is a structural representation of information that defines how data is organised, stored, and utilised across different systems.
-Data models are central in the fields of construction […]
+Read moreA data model is a structured, logical representation of information that defines how data is organised, stored, interpreted, and exchanged between systems.
+It acts as a framework for understanding complex […]

 Read moreA data warehouse is a centralised information system that aggregates and stores data from multiple sources in a unified format for analysis and reporting purposes.
 It allows organisations to collect, […]